nelsyeung/PoGoTools/README.md

 ```sh
 python pogotools.py --evolve
 ```
-Currently this feature may work with `"allow": "all"`, so it's best for you to have multiple Pokemon set (i.e., `"allow": "pidgey, weedle, zubat, rattata"`) rather than using the `all` function.
+Currently this feature might not work with `"allow": "all"`, so it's best for you to have multiple Pokemon set (i.e., `"allow": "pidgey, weedle, zubat, rattata"`) rather than using the `all` function.

 ## Todo
 - Make evolve work with "all" setting